 There are a variety of treatments for cervical dystonia all with varying degrees of success.
 None of these treatments will cure cervical dystonia.
 These include:

 - Sensory tricks: Some patients find that actions such as touching the opposite side of your face or chin can temporarily cause the spasms to stop.
-This may be effective early on, but tend to lose effectiveness as the dystonia progresses.
+This may be effective early on but tends to lose effectiveness as the dystonia progresses.

 - Physical therapy: Physical therapy can be used to stretch the muscles and mobilize the soft tissues in the neck, which increases mobility and decreases pain.